 Source to Oxford

 It’s definitely worth spending at least half a day in Oxford.
-Oxford is a place to linger.
 And you don’t need to dig deep to enjoy.
-Highlights are Carfax Tower (for the views), Christ Church cathedral, Christ Church college founded by Cardinal Wolsey, the Bodleian Library which houses every single book ever published in the UK, Magdalen (pronounced maudlin) College, the Radcliffe Camera on Radcliffe Square, and the Ashmolean Museum (free admission).
+Many of the attractions are free.
+Highlights are Carfax Tower, the prison, Christ Church cathedral and college, the Bodleian Library Magdalen (pronounced maudlin) College, Radcliffe Camera, and the Ashmolean Museum (free admission).

 Oxford to Reading

 During this section you will walk through some of the most beautiful countryside on the Path.
-However, there is nowhere worth spending an extra half day.
+However, there is nowhere worth spending an extra half day unless you want to try some birdwatching (see our Experiences page).
 So just enjoy and keep walking!

 Like the last section, there are many beautiful places en route: Sonning, Henley, Marlow and Cookham among them.
 Enjoying a leisurely lunch is probably enough.
 However, on the other side of the river from Cookham lies one of the most beautiful and intriguing stately homes in he country: Cliveden.
 Home for many years to the Astor family, throughout the 20th century it was a weekend retreat for the rich and famous: Chaplin, Churchill, Roosevelt, Kipling, Gandhi, George Bernard Shaw.
 The names go on.
 The house is now a luxury hotel and the grounds, overlooking the Thames, are owned by the National Trust.
 A walk in the gardens or a spa treatment followed by afternoon tea is surely well-deserved.